 Hernias often look like a bulge or swelling under the skin.
-There are many different types of hernia.
-Most of the time, they are not serious, but some hernias require surgery.
+There are many types of hernia that depend on location and cause.

 A hernia occurs when part of an internal organ pushes through the muscle or tissue of its normal location.
 Hernias can be the result of weak muscles or an increase in pressure inside the body.